vimanshaMJ/Multivariate-Analysis-of-Liver-Disease/README.md

 # Multivariate Statistical Analysis of Liver Disease Determinants

-A comprehensive data science project applying advanced multivariate statistical techniques to analyze and interpret determinants of liver disease.
+A comprehensive project applying advanced multivariate statistical techniques to analyze and interpret determinants of liver disease.

 ---